mikemaccana/agave/README.md

 Agave addresses a number of concerns people have raised over the years since Prototype.JS first began extending built ins.
 [Andrew Dupont’s talk at JSConf 2011](http://blip.tv/jsconf/jsconf2011-andrew-dupont-everything-is-permitted-extending-built-ins-5211542) provides an excellent overview on how the JS community has approached this topic over time.

-### Q. Will Agave methods will show up when iterating over objects?
+### Q. Will Agave methods appear when iterating over objects?
-### A. Methods won’t show up when iterating over objects.
+### A. No. Methods will never appear when iterating over objects.

-Adding methods to inbuilt objects _was_ bad, back on ES3 browsers like IE8 and Firefox 3.
+Adding methods to inbuilt objects _was_ bad, back on ES3 browsers like IE8 and Firefox 3 and older.
 ES3 didn’t provide a way for developers to add their own non-enumerable properties to inbuilt objects.

 Let's see the problem: open your browser console right now and add a method, the traditional way: